ComputationalPhysiology/pulse_adjoint_deprecated/README.md

 which is used to tests that the adjoint calculations are correct.
 * One can generate synthetic data and test the optimization using this data as input.
 To do so run the script synthetic_data.py
+* One can postprocess the results with the scripts in postprocessing/.
+There are one script for synthetic data and one for real patient data.

 ## Contributors ##